Packing for a ski trip skier with arms up looking at the mountains

 The Patagonia Insulated Powder Town Jacket is a high-performance, two-layer shell for ultimate warmth and wind protection.
 And, when you’re figuring out what to pack for skiing and other snow fun, a rock-solid jacket is a must.

-This cozy Patagonia jacket is waterproof to not only keep you dry but also wrap you in a shell of impermeable heat.
+This cozy Patagonia jacket is a waterproof ski jacket to not only keep you dry but also wrap you in a shell of impermeable heat.
 You’ll feel absolutely no cold when you have this coat on together with your other ski layers.

-The bonus is you’ll be able to manage with just this coat for skiing and après-ski.
+The bonus is there’s no need to pack multiple outer layers because you’ll be able to manage with just this coat for skiing and après-ski.
 So, you’ll be checking off 2 items on your ski trip packing list and saving space in your bag.
 Win-win 🙂

 SourcePatagonia

-I love how mittens maximize my own body heat by keeping my fingers together while the glove liners offer protection against the elements when I take off my mittens and tap away at my touchscreen!
+I love how good ski mittens maximize my own body heat by keeping my fingers together while the glove liners offer protection against the elements when I take off my mittens and tap away at my touchscreen!
+With this combo, I’ve never felt the need for additional hand warmers.

 4. Ski Pants